mnadeem/volume_exporter/README.md

 volume_percentage_used{volume_name="etc",volume_path="/etc"} 32.07688208958619
 ```

+## Why Volume Exporter

+* Because there are cases where in you dont have permission to mounth host path
+* Beacause there are cases where you dont have access to nodes.
+* Very light weight (just 6.84 MB of image size)
+* Configurable, you can pass multiple volumes to track.

 ## Support
 If you need help using volume_exporter feel free to drop an email or [create an issue](https://github.com/mnadeem/volume_exporter/issues/new)  (**preferred**)